tejaspant/SDC_Udacity_Term3/Project12_Semantic_Segmentation/README.md

 ## Model Setup and Hyperparameters:
 ---
-* Tranposed Convolution Kernel Initializer = Truncated Normal Initializer with Standard Deviation = 0.01
+* Tranposed Convolution Kernel Initializer : Truncated Normal Initializer with Standard Deviation = 0.01
-* Tranposed Convolution Kernel Regularizer = Truncated Normal Initializer with Weight = 0.001
+* Tranposed Convolution Kernel Regularizer : Truncated Normal Initializer with Weight = 0.001
-* Number of Epochs = 6
+* Number of Epochs : 6
-* Batch Size = 8
+* Batch Size : 8
-* Learning Rate = 0.0001
+* Learning Rate : 0.0001
-* Loss Function = Cross-Entropy
+* Loss Function : Cross-Entropy
-* Optimizer = Adam Optimizer
+* Optimizer : Adam Optimizer

+The model has been trained on Amazon Web Services (AWS) EC2 using the g3.4xlarge GPU instance which is a single NVIDIA Tesla M60 GPU.
+Instructions for setting up the AWS spot instance can be found in the instructions_aws_setup.txt.

 ## Result
 ---